epfl-ada/ada-2023-project-adavengers2023/README.md

     - Did the amount of movies starring female protagonists change over time?
     - Were there specific periods of significant change linked to historical events?
     - How have the adjectives representing women changed over time?
-4. **Additional question: Female Characters and Box Office Success:**
-    - Is there a link between female character rate and box office performance?
-Which types of female characters historically correlate with higher box office success?
-    - How do box office trends reflect societal and cultural attitudes towards female characters?

 ### Methods